The Shipping Law Review: Spain

 Whereas the provisions on the carriage of goods are mainly dispositive, the liability regime is mandatory.
 Articles 277 to 285 of the MNL shall be applied imperatively to the carrier's liability for loss, damage or delay.
 Nonetheless, Article 277.1(2) excludes charter parties, regarding exclusively the relationship between the owner and the charterer.

-The carrier has a lien on the goods to guarantee the right to remuneration.
-It includes the freight, delays and other expenses arising from the carriage as well.
+The carrier has a lien over the goods to guarantee its right to remuneration, including the freight, delays and other expenses arising from the carriage as well.
 It lasts while the carrier has possession of the goods and for 15 days thereafter.
 It allows the carrier to withhold the goods until the amounts due are paid or to request their sale through a notary public.
-The law distinguishes between the charterer and third parties.
-It does not allow the carrier to exercise the lien against a consignee other than the charterer unless the bill of lading or the consignment note establishes that the freight is payable at destination.
+The law distinguishes between the charterer and third parties, not allowing the carrier to exercise the lien against a consignee other than the charterer unless the bill of lading or the consignment note establishes that the freight is payable at destination.

-Regarding the documents, the law stresses that the bill of lading is a negotiable document of title.
+Regarding transport documentation, the law stresses that the bill of lading is a negotiable document of title.
 Sea waybills are not.
 Although they serve as evidence of the delivery of the goods to the carrier, they are not securities.
 Article 267of the MNL orders the application of the rules on bills of lading to multimodal or combined transport documents.

 iii Cargo claims

 The International Convention for the Unification of Certain Rules of Law relating to Bills of Lading 1924 (the Hague Rules) and the Protocols to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules) and 1979 govern the liability of the carrier regarding loss, damage and delay when a bill of lading has been issued and transferred to a third party.
 Nonetheless, it is important to distinguish between international and domestic carriage.
-The Hague-Visby Rules apply directly to international operations but only through the MNL when the transport takes place between Spanish ports.
+The Hague-Visby Rules apply directly to international operations.
+Conversely, the MNL applies only when the transport takes place between Spanish ports.
 The difference is relevant because Spanish law has supplemented the Hague-Visby Rules.
-For instance, it sets out the liability for delay and establishes a limitation of two and a half times the freight payable for the goods.
-Another difference is the nature of the time bar regime.
+For instance, it sets out the liability for delay and establishes a compensation limit of two and a half times the freight payable for the goods.
+Another difference is the nature of the time bar regime.12

 The MNL sets out rules regarding identification of the carrier (Articles 207, 249 and 278).
 It also allows the insurer that has paid compensation under the insurance policy to subrogate in the insured's rights and actions against the liable party.
 Moreover, the person who has suffered damage may bring a direct action against the civil liability insurer.